rootdevelopper/aws-elastic-search-demo/README.md

 This project is part of a school assignment to demonstrate a complete AWS serverless pipeline using multiple AWS services.
 The solution includes:

 - **Three AWS Lambda functions**:
-  - One function uploads a PDF file to S3.
+  - One function uploads a PDF file to S3. <---- current project
   - Another function indexes the uploaded file into OpenSearch.
   - A third function reads from OpenSearch and returns the results to the user.
 - **S3** for storing uploaded files.